gerardabello/colossal/README.md

-# Analosizer
+# Analo-sizer (analog-style synthesizer)

-A self-contained analog-style synthesizer that runs within a Web browser
+A self-contained analog-style synthesizer that runs within a Web browser.

-This program is in the early stages of development, and does not do much yet.
-So far, it plays a continuous "A" (440Hz) sinewave tone when engaged.

-## Usage:
+## Usage

 Open your compatible Web browser and navigate to http://stevecj.github.io/browser-based-apps/analosizer/analosizer.html .